peterjcaulfield/wordpress/examples/widgets/widget-area.md

+#Wordpress widget areas

+Wordpress allows for widget areas to be defined and then configured from the dashboard and later displayed.

-Example code on how to register/create a widget area and then display a registered widget area.
+This file contains example code on how to register/create a widget area and then display a registered widget area.
 This includes:
 - [Registering a single widget area](#register-single)
 - [Registering multiple widget areas](#register-multiple)